Agoric/documentation/main/ertp/guide/pixel-demo-erights.md

 ## Pixel Demo

-For a demo on how ERTP can be used, check out our [Pixel Demo](/documentation/getting-started/pixel-demo.html#installation).
+For a demo on how ERTP can be used for non-fungible digital assets, check out our [Pixel Demo](/documentation/getting-started/pixel-demo.html#installation).

 ### A preemption hierarchy of rights